NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

     #	summarise(max = max(stemheight))

 ###Option 2 - Extracting Data Using one Line of Code!
-We can be super tricky and combine the above steps into one line of code.
-See below how this is done.
-To do this, we can take full advantage of the dplyr package.
+We can combine the above steps into one line of code that takes care of the data aggregation and summary components.
+We can take full advantage of the `dplyr` to do this OR we can use base R.

-	#add the max and 95th percentile value for all trees within each plot
+	#add the max and 95th percentile height value for all trees within each plot
     insitu <- cbind(insitu_maxStemHeight,'quant'=tapply(insitu_inCentroid$stemheight,
                     insitu_inCentroid$plotid, quantile, prob = 0.95))